haskell/hie-bios/README.md

 ## Implicit Configuration

-There are several built in modes which captures most common Haskell development scenarios.
+There are several built in modes which capture the most common Haskell development scenarios.
 If no `hie.yaml` configuration file is found then an implicit configuration is searched for.
 It is strongly recommended to just explicitly configure your project.

 ### Priority

-The targets are searched for in following order.
+The targets are searched for in the following order.

 1. A specific `.hie-bios` file.
 2. A `stack` project